djustice365/Scrapers/README.md

 Uses arguments passed in as search keywords with a TV filter on a specific website.

 Prints out any matching search results.

+TODO: Check the latest season and print out latest episode